 Music Scholarship auditions will be held in Scheide Music Center at The College of Wooster on the dates listed below.

 - Friday, February 13

 - Saturday, February 14

 All applications and accompaniments must be postmarked by January 15.

 Recorded auditions will be considered only for international applicants.
 Recordings (and all application materials) must be postmarked by January 15.

 If you wish your vocal audition to be accompanied and are unable to bring your own accompanist, the College will provide one for you upon request.
 If you wish the College to provide you with an accompanist, please indicate so on your Music Scholarship application and send with your application published editions of your audition music on which you indicate desired metronome speeds.
-Your music must be in OUR possession at least one week prior to your audition or the College will not provide an accompanist.
+Your music must be in our possession at least one week prior to your audition or the College will not provide an accompanist.
 Copyright laws prohibit us from accepting photocopies or facsimiles of music scores.
 If you need your original music for other auditions or competitions, we can accept photocopied music as long as you bring the original music to your audition.
 It is completely acceptable to audition without an accompanist.
 All instrumental auditions will be unaccompanied.

 College of Wooster students who wish to pursue one of the pre-professional degrees in Music (B.Mus. or B.Mus.Ed.) must pass an audition for entrance into the program.
-While this audition is normally taken at the end of the first year at Wooster, your music scholarship audition may also count as this entrance audition for the pre-professional degrees.
+While this audition is normally taken at the end of the first year at Wooster, in exceptional cases your music scholarship audition may also count as this entrance audition for the pre-professional degrees.
 Please note, however, that any pre-approval for entrance into the music program that is granted at the music scholarship audition is still contingent upon your general admission to the College of Wooster.